Comprehensive technical author training for newcomers, and existing technical authors who want to improve their skill set.

 Cancellations and transfers

-If a booking on a scheduled Technical authoring programme course is cancelled giving less than 10 working days’ notice, a cancellation fee is payable.
-View cancellation terms.
+If you cancel a booking on a scheduled Technical authoring programme training course giving less than 10 working days’ notice, or request a transfer to a later course, a cancellation/transfer fee is payable.
+The fee charged depends on the notice period given.
+For details, see cancellation terms.

 Terms and conditions